huntharo/lambda-provisioned-throttling/README.md

 This behavior does not match what is expected and it is demonstrated that an ALB pointing to a Provisioned Concurrency Lambda Alias does not reject requests with a 400 response code beyond the Provisioned Concurrency value.
 This seems to confirm that there may be a bug with Function URLs that have Provisioned Concurrency set.

+Indications of the error:
+- 400 Status Code on response
+- `x-amzn-ErrorType: ThrottlingException` header on response
+- `{"message":"Rate Exceeded."}` response body

 The CDK stack deploys 2 different examples both with an ALB and a Function URL:

 - Docker-based Lambda built for ARM64